kael-shipman/ddnsd/README.md

 ## Usage

 The daemon can manage any number of different accounts and domains.
-All of these are configured using configuration files found at `/etc/ddnsd/config.d/`.
+All of these are configured using configuration files found at `/etc/ddnsd/config` and `/etc/ddnsd/config.d/`.
+Objects in files are merged using the following algorithm:

+1. Config files in the `config.d` directory are sorted alphabetically;
+2. They are then merged (recursively), with later values overwriting earlier ones;
+3. The resulting object is then merged on top of the global `config` file to create a final config object.

 The daemon is usually managed via systemd, though you can also start and manage it directly.
-For example, to use a different config file location:
+For example, to use a different config location:

 ```
-$ ddnsd --config-dir=/home/me/.config/ddns/config.d
+$ ddnsd --config-dir=/home/me/.config/ddns
 ```

+Currently, the only command-line options recognized are the following:

+* `-v|--version` -- Echo version information and exit
+* `-h|--help` -- View usage information
+* `-c|--config-dir` -- Change the location to look for config files

 ### Config File

-ddnsd's config file is formatted in [hjson](http://hjson.org/) (or regular json).
+ddnsd's config files are formatted in [hjson](http://hjson.org/) (or regular json).
 You can set optional global parameters in the main body, then specify domain configurations in one or more domain sections in the "profiles" key.
 For each domain, you'll need to specify the provider (more on this in a minute), your username and password (again, more in a minute), and then a list of A records to update.
 Additionally, you can specify a time-to-live (TTL) value, though it's not required (defaults to 3600 (1 hour)).

 A sample config file looks like this: